geocomPP/sdvwR/chapter.md

-Although the plot of the reprojected data is squashed because the axis scales are not fixed and distorted (*geographic* coordinates such as WGS84 should not usually be used for plotting), at least the relative position and shape of both objects can now be seen.
+Although the plot of the reprojected data is squashed because the axis scales are not fixed and distorted (*geographic* coordinates such as WGS84 should not usually be used for plotting), at least the relative position and shape of both objects can now be seen (making visualisations attractive is covered in the next section).
 The presence of the dotted line in the top left of the plot confirms our assumption that the GPS data is from around Sheffield, which is northwest of London.

 ### Attribute joins